NlightNFotis/nlightnfotis.github.io/_posts/2023-12-16-how-to-use-option-result.md

 A clear pattern now emerges!
 All of these signal the same sort of binary outcome, with the capability of also carrying extra information.

 Nice!
-The keen eyed amongst you will have noticed that this insight has now solved our original problem in a very clean way, and has at the same time provided a very clear usage guideline:
+The keen-eyed amongst you will have noticed that this insight has now solved our original problem in a very clean way, and has at the same time provided a very clear usage guideline: